meom-group/eophis/docs/source/tutorial.rst

     python3 ./eophis_script_tuto.py --exec preprod

-We have generated three files: Eophis logs ``eophis.out``, ``eophis.err``, and namelist ``namcouple``.
-The latter is required by OASIS, do no remove it (or rerun Eophis preproduction script).
+We have generated four files: Eophis logs ``eophis.out``, ``eophis.err``, and namelists ``namcouple``, ``eophis_nml``.
+The first namelist is required by OASIS, while the latter contains the exchanges information under Fortran namelist format.
+Thus, it can be used by a Fortran program to have access to Tunnel definition and help configure coupling.
+Do no remove them (or rerun Eophis preproduction script).

 Configure Toy Earth
 ~~~~~~~~~~~~~~~~~~~

-Now we configure coupling from Toy Earth side.
 Toy Earth needs to know the names under which OASIS will manipulate the variables to exchange.
 This information is available in ``eophis.log``:

 .. code-block:: bash